ElesCloud/ESCDocuments/Training_PhaseOne.md

      - R/D/S: 0/0/0
      - Comments:
 5. Have the trainee set their SL client homepoint in the spawn area.

-## Section Three: Expedited Or Full?
-All trainees invited to Epsilon Security Consulting must undergo Phases One, Two, Three, and Five.
-However, on occasion, ESC will recruit individuals who have already spent a significant amount of time in the SLMC, either recently in another group, or as older veterans of past groups.
-These "veteran" recruits have already gained relevant combat proficiency and will be, on a case-by-case basis, permitted to skip Phase Four in an effort to save time and stay efficient.

-When the recruit's application is accepted, their designation will be determined by Foundation administrators or command staff prior to commencement of training.

 **PHASE ONE COMPLETE.
 Proceed to [Phase Two](https://github.com/ElesCloud/ESCDocuments/blob/main/Training_PhaseTwo.md).**